vladaviedov/c-utils/README.md

 # c-utils

-Collection of libraries providing utils for the C programming language.
+Collection of utility libraries for the C programming language.

 ## Dependencies